meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 _physioset_ data values in MATLAB's workspace before calling EEGLAB's `eegplot()`.
 This means that if you try to plot a very large dataset (e.g. an 8 hours long hdEEG sleep recording) you will just get an out-of-memory error.
+The solution is to use _data selections_.

-Fortunately, the _physioset_ class defines a very useful method that allows you to define the subset of your data that should be visible to anybody using a _physioset_ object.
-The name of this method is `select()` and below we illustrate how it works.
+## Data selections

-Let's start by plotting a bit of data from channels 1 and 5.
+The _physioset_ class defines a very useful method, called `select()` that allows you to define the subset of your data that should be visible to anybody using a _physioset_ object.
+To illustrate how this works, let's start by plotting a bit of data from channels 1 and 5.
 Notice that `data(5, 1:50)` reads 50 samples from the _physioset_ and produces a MATLAB vector.
 Thus MATLAB's builtin plot() function is called in the snippet
 below: